 - Roasted asparagus or green beans

-- Mashed potatoes or a wild rice blend
+- Mashed potatoes or wild rice

-- Garlic bread or a fresh garden salad
+- Garlic bread or garden salad

 3.2 Directions

-- Preparing the Filet Mignon:
+- Prep the Filet Mignon:

-- Making the Shrimp and Lobster Sauce:
+- Make the Shrimp and Lobster Sauce:

 3.3 Advice for Optimal Cooking

-- Cooking Temperatures: For a perfect medium-rare steak, aim for an internal temperature of 130°F (54°C).
+- Cooking Temps: For medium-rare aim for about 130°F (54°C) inside.

 4. Serving Suggestions